Budibase/website/content/blog/app-building/relational-vs-non-relational-databases.md

 Other tools will allow you to query data using commands that greatly resemble SQL - only with some degree of change as is required to suit the structure of the data at hand.

 So, the amount of upskilling that’s required to get up and running with NoSQL databases can vary greatly between different vendors.
 Therefore, it’s vital to do your due diligence before committing to a particular type of solution.

+You might also like our in-depth guide to [data automation](https://budibase.com/blog/automation/data-automation/).

 ![Budibase Screenshot](https://res.cloudinary.com/daog6scxm/image/upload/v1682071045/cms/Budibase_Screenshot_1_evh9fx.webp "Budibase Screenshot")